Finest/fredswardrobe/README.txt

 Q: I just loaded into my server.
 Why am I not getting a wardrobe option in game?
 A: Try going back to the lobby and then enter your server again.
 If this doesn't work make sure you followed the installation directions correctly.

-Q: I just changed my skin and I have waited over 60 seconds.
+Q: I just changed my clothing and I have waited over 60 seconds.
 Why am I not getting the wardrobe option again?
 A: Try going back to the lobby and then enter your server again.